It is the surgical methods used in the treatment of refractive errors such as myopia, astigmatism and hypermetropia.

 A detailed topographic map of the cornea layer of the eye is determined with topography tests.
 The cornea thickness is measured by the pachymeter.
 Corneal thickness is an important parameter in selecting the right patient and surgical method to be applied.

 2nd Step: Examination

-After the above-mentioned tests, a compehensive eye examination is done along with these data.
+After the above-mentioned tests, a comprehensive eye examination is done along with these data.
 Visual acuity, prescription and measurements are determined in the examination.
-A biomicroscopic examination is performed, and finally the eye pressure is measured.
+A biomicroscopic examination is performed, and finally, the eye pressure is measured.

-The presence of systemic diseases such as diabetes, old-age, goiter and high blood pressure is questioned in detail.
+The presence of systemic diseases such as diabetes, old-age, goitre and high blood pressure is questioned in detail.
 Further Wavefront or Topolaser tests are performed if required.

 3rd Step: Comprehensive eye examination with eye drop

 After an eye medication is dropped to the eyes to enlarge the pupils and waited for 30 minutes, the eye numbers are re-detected and a detailed examination of the eye ground (retinal vein and nerve layer) is performed over the pupil.
 If there are risky areas such as thinning, tears and holes in the retina, these regions are protected by argon laser application before the laser eye surgery.
 Argon laser treatment may require 3 weeks postponement of excimer laser treatment, but it is not an obstacle to treatment.
 It provides a more secure application.